garethjmsaunders/code-style-guide/css.md

 The problem with specificity isn't necessarily that it's high or low; it's the fact it is so variant and that it cannot be opted out of: the only way to deal with it is to get progressively more specific.

-One of the single, simplest tips for an easier life when writing CSS—particularly at any reasonable scale — is to **always try and keep specificity as low as possible at all times**.
+One of the single, simplest tips for an easier life when writing CSS — particularly at any reasonable scale — is to **always try and keep specificity as low as possible at all times**.
 Try to make sure there isn't a lot of variance between selectors in your codebase, and that all selectors strive for as low a specificity as possible.

 Doing so will instantly help you tame and manage your project, meaning that no overly-specific selectors are likely to impact or affect anything of a lower specificity elsewhere.
 It also means you're less likely to need to fight your way out of specificity corners, and you'll probably also be writing much smaller stylesheets.